HomeBlog Home

 4. Installation of a second story without reinforcing the original footings

 How can you tell if your home may have foundation issues?
 One of the most significant signs will be cracks in the interior or exterior walls of the house.
-Some minor signs include tile cracks, bowed walls, siding separation, or uneven floor.
+Some minor signs include tile cracks, bowed walls, siding separation, or uneven floors.

 Therefore, thoroughly inspecting your foundation is a good idea when buying a house.